sehanks/DS400-Hanks/README.md

 ## Commit 7: Code Revision
 In this stage, I finished up the coding for my application.
+My project was successful in taking a user's input speech and accurately predicting the audio's emotion.

+## Commit 8: Code cleanup, Packaging, and Publishing
+In this stage, I cleaned up the my code for each of my files as well as made sure the application was running as intended.